Board of Directors

-John joined Stryker in 2010 in the newly created position of vice president, distribution and logistics.
+Most recently, John served as vice president, distribution and logistics at Stryker.
 Prior to Stryker, John held various supply chain positions at Dell, Texas Instruments and Nortel.
 He earned his bachelor’s degree in business administration and accounting from Bentley University, and a master’s degree in business administration from St. Edwards University in Austin.
 He has been a keynote speaker at such events as the Gartner Global Supply Chain Symposium and the University of Tennessee Supply Chain Symposium.
 John lives in Georgetown, Texas, is married to Denise, and has one son, Michael.
 He has been involved with many community organizations including serving on the board of the Williamson County United Way.
 His hobbies include walking, Tai Chi, golf and gardening.

 Sarah DeRocher Moore